cyberark/conjur/demo.md

 Once you've defined the policy, you can use the `possum` command line to load it.
 The API keys of the new users are printed in the response; these can be used to authenticate as the corresponding user.

 {% highlight shell %}
-$ cat people.yml | possum load people -
+$ cat people.yml | possum policy:load people -
 {
     "owen": "xyz",
     "frank": "pdq"